 If you’ve ever used advice you got from a successful person’s book, video, podcast, training course, or website, you may have fallen victim to the Dexter Effect.

-Almost all of this advice is highly suspect, and unless it includes certain specific things, your best bet is to nod politely, say “thank you,” and then ignore it completely.
+Some of this advice can be extremely useful, but some of it is highly suspect.
+Unless it includes certain positive telltale signs, your best bet is to nod politely, say “thank you,” and then ignore it completely.

 In the late 18th century, near the end of the American Revolution, there was a very eccentric businessman named Timothy Dexter in the Boston area who had brought himself out of poverty through a combination of the leather trade and marrying a wealthier woman.
 He was a confident guy, thought highly of himself, but had a shortage of common sense, and so his neighbors, who disliked him, enjoyed messing with him by giving him very stupid business ideas.